A Klassiker explainer: why is the match between Bayern Munich and Borussia Dortmund so important?

 So, what IS the Klassiker?

-Like Paris Saint-Germain and Olympique de Marseille, the rivalry between Bayern and Dortmund is based on the duo being each other's biggest domestic rival.
+Like Paris Saint-Germain and Olympique de Marseille, the rivalry between Bayern and Dortmund has been based on the duo being each other's biggest domestic rival.
 And like the Classique in France, Der Klassiker is quite a recent phenomenon.

-Prior to that, however, while Bayern were crowned champions 11 times since the founding of the Bundesliga in 1963, BVB were rarely at the races.
+Prior to those lengthy and dominating runs, however, while Bayern were crowned champions 11 times since the founding of the Bundesliga in 1963, BVB were rarely at the races.
 Finishes of fourth, third, second and third in the first four years of the league were the best it got domestically for the Black-Yellows until the 1990s.
 That said, in 1966 they did become the first German team to win a European trophy with the UEFA Cup Winners’ Cup, which Bayern then matched the following year.

 Dortmund even spent four consecutive years in the second tier during the 70s while Bayern were winning three consecutive European Cups.
 It was during that decade that the Bavarians recorded their biggest Bundesliga victory ever when they beat BVB 11-1.